 2. Check out the domain names that are available

-There are several searchers that offer access to the “whois” database of internet sites; the most traditional site for this is the one at VeriSign, Inc.
+There are several searchers that offer access to the “whois” database of internet sites; the most traditional site for this is the one at VeriSign, Inc. However, if you’re still struggling with finding a busienss name you can also use the BusinessNameZone name idea generator.
+This tool will simultaneously help you come up with a name and check if the domain is available.

 Checking the domain names associated with your potential business name is important; not only because you’ll want to avoid a confusing and duplicate name, but also because you’ll likely want to pick a name that you can use for your business website.